PhD in Computer Science, University of Genoa (Italy), 2000

 I'm blessed to have had Gene Tsudik as my PhD advisor and Alfredo De Santis as my M.Sc. advisor.

-Network Security and Applied Cryptography.
+Cloud Security, Cybersecurity, and Applied Cryptography.

 Some recent news about my research: